DRIED APPLE SLICES INGREDIENTS: sulphur dioxide free, organic apple rings

-All of our raw ingredients are processed, packaged, handled, stored, and shipped by trained staff in our family owned & operated facility in Johnston, Rhode Island on dedicated Non-GMO, Vegan, and Kosher Equipment.
-No Co-packers.
-No Co-manufacturers.
+All of our dried apple slices raw ingredients are processed, packaged, handled, stored, and shipped by trained staff in our family owned & operated facility in Johnston, Rhode Island on dedicated Non-GMO, Vegan, and Kosher Equipment.
+No co-packers.
+No co-manufacturers.
 For anyone with a mild to severe food allergy or a family with one, we wish to assure you that this is why Gerbs handles all aspects of production & operation, and we are among a handful of companies in the world who can state this.

-This product was sourced by the Buyers at Gerbs who partner with the world’s top dedicated Natural, non-GMO, and Organic farms that harvest in dedicated facilities on dedicated equipment so there is no risk of the top food allergen’s and/or cross -contamination.
+Dried apple slices was sourced by the Buyers at Gerbs who partner with the world’s top dedicated Natural, non-GMO, and Organic farms that harvest in dedicated facilities on dedicated equipment so there is no risk of the top food allergen’s and/or cross-contamination.
 Our goal is to give the Allergy Community relief in the battle of living with food allergies.

 Eating dehydrated fruit is one convenient way to reach your recommended fruit intake, which is 2 cups daily for men and 1.5 cups for women, recommended by the U.S. Department of Agriculture.
 Since dehydrated fruit loses volume during the dehydration process, you should consider a half cup of dehydrated apples the equivalent of a 1-cup serving of fruit.